 Kevin was a troublemaker.
 He never went to class.
 He never listened to his parents.
-He would even laugh at the lessons the elders tried to teach him, saying “You don’t know anything old man,” as the family spoke to him of ancient books and traditions.
+He would even laugh at the lessons his elders tried to teach him, saying “You don’t know anything old man,” as the family spoke to him of ancient books and traditions.
 But one day Kevin came to me and said, “I’m tired of causing mischief.
 I will study and make good marks in school.”
 To which I said, “You are young and have time to turn over a new leaf.”

 Kevin will begin to do the right thing.
 He will turn over a new leaf by making good grades in school and listening to his parents.

 Idioms are a group of words that signifies/ has a meaning together as a set phrase or is usually symbolic to an expression.
 It does not have a direct meaning of words individually used.